Missamma: Plot

 Gopalam, the zamindar of Appapuram, establishes a high school named after his elder daughter Mahalakshmi.
 As a child, she went missing during a pilgrimage in Kakinada.
 Conditions at the school deteriorate due to mismanagement by Gopalam's nephew A. K. Raju, an amateur detective.
 This is exacerbated by Panthulu, an ayurvedic doctor and teacher in the school, who is more interested in using students to prepare ayurvedic medicines.
 Gopalam decides to replace them with a married pair of male and female graduates.
 Besides teaching at the school, he hoped that they would also train his younger daughter, Sita, in traditional music and dance.

 Mahalakshmi was found and adopted by a Madras-based Christian couple, Mr. and Mrs. Paul, who named her Mary.
 After graduation, Mary looks for a job to ease her family's financial situation.
 Mary's father had taken a loan from I.P.
 David, a loan shark, to pay for Mary's education, and David now offers to waive the debt if she marries him.
 To repay the debt, Mary agrees to a plan proposed by another unemployed graduate M. T. Rao, whom she meets at a job interview.
 They pretend to be a married couple to qualify for the jobs at Gopalam's school.
-Meanwhile, Devaiah, who finds clever ways to beg for money, befriends Rao and accompanies them to Appapuram as a helper and cook.
+Meanwhile, Devayya, who finds clever ways to beg for money, befriends Rao and accompanies them to Appapuram as a helper and cook.
 They were given accommodation in a small house behind Gopalam's bungalow.

 Gopalam and his wife, affectionate by nature, treat the couple as their daughter and son-in-law.
 Unaware of her own true identity, Mary finds the attention stifling.
 While she finds the Hindu customs strange, she says nothing to Gopalam and his wife as she needs the job to repay David.
 She vents her frustration to Rao, who bears it patiently.
 Sita comes to the couple for music lessons and innocently seeks Rao's attention in the process.
 This infuriates Mary as she thinks it is not proper for a young woman to do so and also because of her budding romantic feelings for Rao.